ICE Protocols & Policies for Episcopal Churches

 This development of this guide relied heavily on the following sources:

-“Welcoming, Protecting, and Preparing: A Congreational Guide,” by Capitol Hill Lutheran Church in Des Moines, Iowa
+“Welcoming, Protecting, and Preparing: A Congregational Guide,” by Capitol Hill Lutheran Church in Des Moines, Iowa

 “2025 Immigration Enforcement Resources” from the Southern New England Conference of the United Church of Christ

-ICE Raid Guidance for Homeless Service Providers: What to do Before, During, and After A Raid” by the National Homeless Law Cente
+ICE Raid Guidance for Homeless Service Providers: What to do Before, During, and After A Raid” by the National Homeless Law Center

 If you would like to work directly with Episcopal City Mission on your congregation’s immigrant justice organizing, or if you have questions or comments, please email admin@ecmteam.us.